 Close Banner

-The Very Best Places to Watch Fireworks at Magic Kingdom — Happily Ever After Returns April 3!
+The Very Best Places to Watch Magic Kingdom Fireworks

-The grand finale of any Disney day is the nighttime spectacular; seeing fireworks right over Cinderella Castle is nothing short of magical.
-There's only a few more weeks to see Disney Enchantment illuminate the park as part of Disney World's 50th Anniversary Celebration.
-Starting April 3, 2023, we'll see the return of Happily Ever After, featuring new projections down Main Street, U.S.A.
-No matter what show you see, we've compiled a list of our favorite places to watch fireworks so that you can get the very best view!
+The grand finale of any Disney day is the nighttime spectacular, Happily Ever After.
+Seeing the Magic Kingdom fireworks dazzle the nighttime sky over the top of Cinderella Castle is nothing short of magical!
+Since Happily Ever After returned in 2023, it now features projections that stretch down Main Street, U.S.A.
+With this addition, we've compiled a list of our favorite places to watch the fireworks so you can get the very best view!
+We're ready to begin...

 Guide to Magic Kingdom Fireworks — Happily Ever After